-The results of the Company's foreign subsidiaries reported in the local currency are translated into U.S. Dollars for consolidated reporting.
-The exchange rates between some of these currencies and the U.S. Dollar in recent years have fluctuated significantly and may continue to do so in the future.
+The results of the Company's foreign subsidiaries are translated into U.S. dollars from the local currency for consolidated reporting.
+The exchange rates between some of these currencies and the U.S. dollar in recent years have fluctuated significantly and may continue to do so in the future.
 The Company may not be able to manage effectively the Company's currency translation risks, and volatility in currency exchange rates may have a material adverse effect on the Company's consolidated financial statements and affect comparability of the Company's results between financial periods.